atkaper/yamllint-action/README.md

 # There are multiple ways of writing comments.
 In this one I used a plain "curl" statement to talk
 # to the GitHub API, but there are also other modules you can use (like tactions/github-script).
 #
-# Note: the pull-request comment will ONLY be shown when the validation is tirggered by a PR change.
+# Note: the pull-request comment will ONLY be shown when the validation is triggered by a PR change.
 # For a manual run, the script does not know where to comment, so in that case the results are
 # only shown in the action run log.